marcolombardini/WP-RLS-Dev/README.md

 ##wpREAP - Theme Developer

-This is a plugin designed to create an XML File so real estate aggregators can syndicate listings from your WordPress powered website.
+The plugin is designed to create an XML File so real estate aggregators can syndicate listings from your WordPress powered website.

-The current version only supports one specific theme but can be easily customized to work with any WordPress template or theme that has real estate listings.

-Are you a theme developer or real estate professional and want to test out the plugin?
-Send me an email to see how you can get a beta version for your site or theme.

-#####This plugin is still in beta/testing.
-Use at your own risk.
+##What's Inside
+wpREAP file
+XML feed templates (Naked) with annotations on required nodes

+If your developing a theme to use with wpREAP you will need to have those requried nodes in your listing template.
+The easiet to use would be Zillow, Trulia, HotPads, since they are have the most common requirements.

 To see a list ofAggregators and information about xml specifications check out the wiki